 – How to tie lesson aims and outputs more closely to your overall learning agenda for the course / lesson

-– Ways to ensure that your writers are learning the absolute most they can from your classes and therefore feeling they’re getting good value
+– Ways to ensure that your writers are learning lots from your classes and therefore feeling they’re getting good value

-– Ways to ensure that participants are fully engaged and enjoying your lessons – and wanting to return!
+– Ways to ensure that participants are enjoying your lessons – and wanting to return!

 Watch this space for further forthcoming courses in Facilitation Skills.